cytoscape/py4cytoscape/INSTALL.rst

    appear to stall.
 To avoid executing such tests, set the PY4CYTOSCAPE_SKIP_UI_TESTS environment variable described below.

+   The ``runalltests.bat`` script contains all commands needed to run all tests with all environment variables set.
+It must be run with the ``tests`` directory as the current directory.

 .. note::
    To execute tests with less console debug output, set this environment variable before executing tests::